ajinkyamane49/my-demo-repo/README.md

 # my-demo-repo
-This is my first repository
+This is my first git repository.
 Author - Ajinkya Mane